Discrete Variational Autoencoding via Policy Search: Introduction

 However, approximate reparameterization with Gumbel-Softmax \cite{jang2016categorical} is sensitive to its temperature hyperparameter, forcing a trade-off between increased gradient variance at low temperatures and large approximation error at high temperatures.
-Furthermore, for larger bottlenecks, backpropagating the soft-assignments through the autoregressive sampling process has a high memory footprint and can suffer from vanishing gradients.
-Variance-reduction schemes such as GR-MCK \cite{paulus2020rao} help but do not fully resolve the scaling problem.
-On the other hand, vector-quantization methods, such as VQ-VAE \cite{van2017neural} and FSQ \cite{mentzer2023finite}, avoid the problems of discrete reparameterization, but still rely on approximations due to the use of straight-through estimation.
-Furthermore, their latent distribution is intractable, which prevents them from maximizing the latent entropy in the ELBO and demands special training objectives.
-Score-function-based gradient estimators, such as REBAR~\citep{tucker2017rebar} or Muprop~\citep{gu2015muprop}, are a promising alternative as they obtain unbiased gradients to optimize the ELBO in the discrete setting.
-However, due to high gradient variance, their success has been limited.
+Furthermore, for larger bottlenecks, backpropagating the soft-assignments through the autoregressive sampling process has high memory footprint and can suffer from vanishing gradients.
+Variance-reduction schemes such as the Gumbel-Rao Monte Carlo estimator (GR-MCK) \cite{paulus2020rao} help but do not fully resolve the scaling problem.
+On the other hand, vector-quantization methods, such as the Vector-Quantized Variational Autoencoder (VQ-VAE) \cite{van2017neural} and Finite Scalar Quantization (FSQ) \cite{mentzer2023finite} avoid the problems of discrete reparameterization, but still rely on approximations due to the use of straight-through estimation.
+Furthermore, their latent distribution is intractable, which prevents them from maximizing the latent entropy in the Evidence Lower Bound (ELBO) and demands special training objectives.
+Score-function-based gradient estimators, such as REBAR~\citep{tucker2017rebar} or Muprop~\citep{gu2015muprop}, are a promising alternative as they can obtain unbiased gradients to optimize the ELBO in the discrete setting.
+However, due to their high gradient variance, the success of these methods has so far been limited.